1. Framework and review overview

 What we do

 Participation in, satisfaction with, and balance between work and leisure activities represent people's lifestyle choices.
-Measures in topic area cover subjective and objective measures related to work, leisure and volunteering.
+Measures in this topic area cover subjective and objective measures related to work, leisure and volunteering.

 Where we live